Meet the Mighty 2019 XI Accelerator Startups & Their Transforming Work

 - Brainitz (Colorado Springs): This web-based tool turns passive videos into interactive lessons that give feedback and reteach for increased comprehension and student growth.

-- Cache (Colorado Springs): A cyberpunk-themed cryptocurrency trading game where players to interact during gameplay, accumulate earnings through trading on live market movements and use earnings to purchase items.
+- Megacity Inc. (Colorado Springs): A cyberpunk-themed cryptocurrency trading game where players to interact during gameplay, accumulate earnings through trading on live market movements and use earnings to purchase items.

 - Carbos (Denver): A decentralized carbon marketplace built on the Ethereum network that lets users quantify, claim and control their own carbon offset projects.